icd-codex/icd-codex/README.md

 <script src="_static/js/viz-0.1.js"></script>

 ## Motivation

-Thousands of Americans are wrongly misquoted on their health insurance yearly due to ICD miscodes.
-However, ICD coding is laborous it is difficult to automate by machine learning because the output space is enormous.
-For example, ICD-10 CM (clinical modification) has over 70,000 codes and growing.
-There are [many strategies](https://maxhalford.github.io/blog/target-encoding/) for label embedding that address these issues.

-`icdcodex` has two features that make ICD classification more amenable to modeling:
+Thousands of Americans are misquoted on their health insurance yearly due to ICD miscodes.
+While ICD coding is tedious and labour-intensive, it is difficult to automate by machine learning because the output space is enormous.
+For example, ICD-10 CM (clinical modification) has over 70,000 codes and growing. `icdcodex` has two features that make ICD classification more amenable to modeling.
-- Access to a `networkx` tree representation of the ICD9 and ICD10 hierarchies
+- Access to a networkx tree representation of the ICD9 and ICD10 hierarchies
-- Vector embeddings of ICD codes (including pre-computed embeddings and )
+- Vector embeddings of ICD codes (including pre-computed embeddings and an interface to create new embeddings)

-## Example Usage
+## Example Code
 ```python
 from icdcodex import icd2vec, hierarchy
 embedder = icd2vec.Icd2Vec(num_embedding_dimensions=64)